 BP: Since I was finding relief through Yoga, I wanted to share what had helped me.
 But to work with others, I needed the “credentials.”
 In graduate school, I found that the cognitive therapies were very beneficial in working with anxiety because they helped me identify my thoughts and deeply ingrained beliefs.
 Once I was able to identify them, I was able to let go of them through meditation and Jnana Yoga.
 I realized that combining Yoga with CBT gave me about 95 percent relief.

-IYM: How open to Yoga therapy is the clinic where you work?
+IYM: How open to Yoga therapy were those at the clinic where you worked?

-IYM: How have you adapted Yoga at the clinic, and how effective is it with medicated patients?
+IYM: How have you adapted Yoga and how effective is it with medicated patients?

 BP: I usually don’t do esoteric practices but I teach them relaxation through Yoga Nidra and I teach them to withstand their strong emotions.
 Most people hate to be anxious.
 I work with smart people who have anxiety.
 When they are sick of it, they want to try alternative methods, and meditative psychology is perfect for this.
 My program works very well and the results and feedback are excellent, so I always tell my students and patients that we will do CBT first, but ultimately that they will need to apply Yoga philosophy to not have relapses and setbacks.
 Western therapy often encourages the validity of thoughts: “I’m thinking this, so, there must be something wrong with me.”
 So, people spend years in therapy validating their intrusive and anxious thoughts and images.
 Even if you know why you think certain things, one should learn how to let go of them.
 Meditative psychology says that thoughts don’t represent who you are.
 It teaches about thoughts being impermanent and not being real.
 Psychology is like a big ship, but sometimes it takes you out in the ocean, and you have to get out into the little boat and start rowing yourself.
 Ultimately, for someone to feel steady, they should incorporate meditative psychology.

-A lot of the patients at the clinic are heavily medicated, so the progress is slower.
+A lot of the patients I’ve worked with were heavily medicated, so the progress was slower.
 Meds don’t let them experience the anxiety and so they don’t get desensitized as fast.
-Some who are on meds a long time feel a little bit hopeless.
+Some who were on meds a long time felt a little bit hopeless.
 I believe anxiety is not just psychological but biological, too.
 I’m not against meds, but you can change your chemistry by changing your thoughts.
 A lot of people use meds like water wings—they are learning to swim and then they start applying the techniques and get stronger—and some will reduce or stop their meds.
 Some may stay on meds for the rest of their lives; I don’t judge.
 As long as they don’t experience pain and suffering, I’m okay with that.